alexandersandberg/alexandersandberg.com/content/posts/exchange-studies-unsw-sydney.md

 A<span class="small-caps">bout a year ago i was nominated</span> by my home university, Luleå University of Technology <abbr>(LTU)</abbr> in northern Sweden, for exchange studies at University of New South Wales <abbr>(UNSW)</abbr> in Sydney, Australia.
 Even before I started studying at <abbr>LTU</abbr> I had plans for exchange studies before I graduated.
 I think it's my interest in personal development and my urge to see new things that has inspired me to pursue this.
 Luleå is a great city, but it's going to be exciting with a change in environment and culture, since I've spent most of my life there.

 When I applied for exchange studies, <abbr>LTU</abbr> only had two spots available at <abbr>UNSW</abbr>, and somehow I managed to get one of those (<small>THANKS!</small>).
 All <abbr>LTU</abbr>-students who went for exchange studies this school year decided to go during the autumn term, except for me of course who chose the spring term.
-In other words I'll be the only LTU-student down in Australia this next semester, which is going to be exciting!
+In other words I'll be the only <abbr>LTU</abbr>-student down in Australia this next semester, which is going to be exciting!

 ## Travelling to sydney